And now for something completely different….

 “Come get yuh cuffum and gilbaka here!
 Fresh-fresh livin fish dis marnin.
 Nice fuh curry an stew.”

-Melrose sells fish at the market.
+Sitting wide-legged, with her basket of fish in front of her, Mudder Melrose waits for customers at the market.
 She knows what it is like to have to make do with very little, so she often slips an extra cut of fish into the baskets of those who struggle most.
 This caring attitude makes people refer to her respectfully as “Mother” Melrose.

 Ethel has just finished pounding her plantains and sits up sharply.
 In the distance she hears someone shouting….